 - Redirect heat away from your home in the summer

-- Block most of the sun’s dangerous UV rays, helping avoid bleaching to your carpet
+- Block most of the sun’s harmful UV rays, helping prevent dulling to your flooring

 3 Pella® Glass Options that Perform Well in Cold Winters

 Advanced Low-E Insulating Glass with Argon1* works for many climates.
 It’s a favorite option because it shields well from the cold and the heat.